Adversarial training approach for local data debiasing: Adversarial training for data debiasing

 Given an hyperparameter $\alpha$ representing the desired trade-off between the fairness and the fidelity, the sanitizer minimizes a loss combining two objectives:

 in which $d_s$ is $ \frac{1}{2} - BER(D_{isc}(\notSensAttr{}, \decAttr{}), \sensAttrL{})$ on the sensitive attribute.
-The $\frac{1}{2}$ term is due to the objective of maximizing the error of the discriminator (\emph{i.e.}, recall that the optimal value of the BER is $0.5$).
+The term $\frac{1}{2}$ is due to the objective of maximizing the error of the discriminator (\emph{i.e.}, recall that the optimal value of the BER is $0.5$).

 Concerning the reconstruction loss $d_r$, we have first tried the classical Mean Absolute Error (MAE) and MSE losses.
-However, our initial experiments have shown that these losses produce datasets that are highly problematic in the sense that the sanitizer always outputs the same profile whatever the input profile, thus making it unusable.
+However, our initial experiments have shown that these losses produce datasets that are highly problematic in the sense that the sanitizer always outputs the same profile whatever the input profile, which protects against attribute inference but renders the profile unusable.
 Therefore, we had to design a slightly more complex loss function.
 More precisely, we chose not to merge the respective losses of these attributes ($e_{\notSensAttr{}_i} = (1-\alpha) * |\notSensAttr{}_i - \bar{\notSensAttr{}_i}|;\quad \bar{A}_i \in \bar{A}, i\in[1,d]$), yielding a vector of attribute losses whose components are iteratively used in the gradient descent.
-Hence, each node of the output layer of the generator is optimized to reconstruct a single attribute from the representation obtained from the intermediate layers.
-The vector formulation of the loss is as follows: $\vec{J}^{San} = (e_{A_1}, e_{A_2}, e_{A_3}, ..., e_{A_d}, e_{Y}, \alpha*d_s(\sensAttr{}, \bar{\sensAttr{}}))^{T}$ and the objective is to minimize all its components.
-We are planning to conduct a more in-depth analysis of the vector formulation as well as its interactions with different optimization techniques used in future works.
-The details of the parameters used for the training are given in Appendices \ref{app:preprocessing} and \ref{app:hyper}.